pa1sbm/LM_CQRlog_Installer/Readme.md

 As a bonus feature it installs HAMlib 4.0, THIS IS ON YOUR OWN RISK!!! as its still beta!
 If on one day 4.1 is released befor i update this script, you can change the version number in the settings part of the script.

-How to use this script......
+#### How to use this script......

 1.  place the file in your home folder.
-2.  open a terminal
+2. Open a terminal
+3. Navigate to the folder
+4. Type: sudo chmod +x *.sh  (will ask you for a password.)
-3a. type sudo ./LM_CQRlog_Installer
+5. A)type: sudo ./LM_CQRlog_Installer
-3b. type sudo ./LM_CQRlog_Installer_incl_HAMlib
+    B)type: sudo ./LM_CQRlog_Installer_incl_HAMlib
-4. After the script is finished IT WILL REBOOT YOUR COMPUTER!!! if this is not done, this wil not work.
+6. After the script is finished IT WILL REBOOT YOUR COMPUTER!!! if this is not done, this wil not work.
     DO not try to cancel this and start CQRlog, this will mess stuff up!!
-    LET IT REBOOT!! can not stress this enoug :)
+    LET IT REBOOT!! can not stress this enough :)

-So What does the script do.......
+#### So What does the script do.......
 - Add OK2CQR repository to your system so we can install it, and update it in the future using the normal update manager in Cinnamon
 - Update the apt cache
-- Install CQRlog
+- Install CQRlog (Including mariadb!)
 - Install X-Planet and X-Planet-images
 - Checks if the user is a dialout member, if not he will be.
 - Download HAMlib 3.3 (you can configure the version in the script if a newer version has been released)